 An important strand of Jean-Claude’s life work has been facilitating communities facing trauma following gross injustice or violent conflict.
 At his essence was a devotion to learning – to constantly grow in his own awareness and to more accurately perceive and be alongside others.

-Since his illness in summer 2019, Jean-Claude focused fully on his health, by way of exercise and nutrition, along with awareness of his body and sentient experience, dreams, outlook and limits.
+Over the years and since his illness in summer 2019, Jean-Claude focused fully on his health, by way of exercise and nutrition, along with awareness of his body and sentient experience, dreams, outlook and limits.
 Again and again, his deepest inner work would link him back to the world, to stay strongly engaged in his work.

 Early this year (2020) he and I co-facilitated a 9-day Intensive training course on facilitation, ‘The World Inside Out’, with more than 100 people.
 The course focused on this link between inner work and worldwork.
 This was just before COVID hit, and we continued our training programme online.